Leta Powell Drake: Career

 Born in Duluth, Minnesota, Drake began her broadcasting career at KDAL-TV (now KDLH-TV) there.
 In 1956, the VFW sponsored the "Voice of Democracy" essay contest for high school students.
-Leta's voice was recorded for the first time, and she won the city championship.
+Drake's voice was recorded for the first time, and she won the city championship.
 The TV station offered her a part-time job.
 She began as talent on commercials and was on a live Bingo program.

 KOLN-TV

 Drake served as program director at Lincoln, Nebraska's KOLN-TV for 28 years, where she purchased and scheduled programs, and she served as a writer, program producer, and on-air host as well as the public affairs director, and director of children's programming, talent development and sales.
 She hosted and produced the 10/11 Morning Show for 25 years.
 She interviewed more than 1,000 movie and TV celebrities, humanitarians and two presidents.

 In 1967, Drake created the character of Kalamity Kate on Cartoon Corral.